-Rabbi Becher enjoys the blizzard and shares some Jewish thoughts about snow.
+Rabbi Mordchai Becher examines the reasons behind various customs of Lag B'Omer.
 View this video directly on Vimeo.

 In the first century of the Common Era, the Jewish people experienced a major tragedy during the period of counting the Omer.
 The greatest sage of the generation was Rabbi Akivah, who had taught vast numbers of people.
 The Talmud relates that 24,000 (!) of Rabbi Akivah’s students, who constituted the primary chain of Torah [...]

 Before drinking a coffee in the morning, we say the blessing "shehakol".
 Rabbi Mordchai Becher examines all the different processes that were necessary to create his Sunday cup of coffee, from the ship that brings over the coffee beans, to the German factory that makes the coffee machine, to the dairy farm in New Jersey [...]